What Causes Sudden Diarrhea and Sweating: 2026 Guide

 Thyroid Disorders

 Hyperthyroidism, a condition where the thyroid gland produces too much hormone, can lead to excessive sweating and changes in bowel habits, including diarrhea.
-If you notice these symptoms along with weight loss, rapid heartbeat, or nervousness, it’s important to get evaluated by a healthcare professional.
+Hyperthyroidism affects about 1.2% of adults in the United States, and diarrhea and sweating are among its most common early signs.
+If you notice these symptoms along with unexplained weight loss, a rapid heartbeat exceeding 100 beats per minute, or nervousness, getting a thyroid panel done is a logical next step.

 Infections Requiring Immediate Attention